Mohammed Saleh (footballer, born 1993)

-Mohammed Nuaman Abdelfatah Saleh (مُحَمَّد نُعْمَان عَبْد الْفَتَّاح صَالِح; born 18 July 1993) is a Palestinian professional footballer who plays for Al Rayyan as a centre-back for the Palestine national team.
+Mohammed Nuaman Abdelfatah Saleh (مُحَمَّد نُعْمَان عَبْد الْفَتَّاح صَالِح; born 18 July 1993) is a Palestinian professional footballer who plays as a centre-back for Al Rayyan and the Palestine national team.

 Club career

 Mohammed Saleh started his footballing career in Gaza, where he was born.
 He joined Gaza Sports, a team competing in Gaza Strip Premier League.
 After two seasons, he joined Ahli Al-Khaleel, a football club in competing in West Bank Premier League.
 In his first season in Ahli Al-Khaleel, the club won the West Bank Premier League, the West Bank Cup, the Palestine Cup and the West Bank Super Cup.
 After three successful seasons, Saleh joined Floriana F.C. in Malta.
 Saleh then joined Al Masry SC and El-Qanah FC after Floriana.
 In 2022, Saleh was loaned to Eastern Company SC in Cairo, Egypt.
 In just half a year, Saleh scored 9 goals for Eastern Company SC, with an outstanding bicycle kick goal.
 After a successful half-season in Eastern Company SC, Saleh joined Al Ittihad Alexandria Club in Egypt.
 Due to lack of play time, Saleh decided to leave Egypt and went to Qatar and joined Muaither SC.
 In 2024 summer, Saleh joined Al-Rayyan SC which competes in Qatar Stars League, which he currently plays for.